-The Safeguarding Procedures of Prince's Drive Baptist Church (PDBC) set out how our safeguarding policy is to be implemented in all the services, groups and meetings that are part of the life of our church.
+Your church's safeguarding procedures will set out how your safeguarding policy is implemented in all the services, groups and meetings that are part of the life of your church.

-Each trustee, church leader and worker (paid or voluntary) needs to be familiar with these procedures, and we strongly recommend that those in leadership roles attend both Level 2 and Level 3 BUGB Excellence in Safeguarding training (delivered through the North Western Baptist Association team) to ensure that they have the knowledge and confidence needed to deal with safeguarding issues as they arise.
+Each trustee, church leader and worker (paid or voluntary) needs to be familiar with these procedures, and we strongly recommend that those in leadership roles attend both Level 2 and Level 3 BUGB Excellence in Safeguarding training (delivered through your local Baptist association team) to ensure that they have the knowledge and confidence needed to deal with safeguarding issues as they arise.

 Over the following pages you will find clear, specific information on how to recognise and report abuse and how to respond to concerns raised within your church.
-It is vitally important that these procedures are well known and that all those working with children and/or adults at risk at PDBC have the information and training needed to work with these procedures.
+It is vitally important that these procedures are well known and that all those working with children and/or adults at risk in your church have the information and training needed to work with these procedures.

 All church workers (paid and voluntary) who work with children and/or adults at risk should attend the BUGB Level 2 Excellence in Safeguarding training before they are able to work without supervision.
-The Baptist Union of Great Britain also publishes an 'Introduction to Safeguarding' guide for new workers (paid and voluntary) which will be provided to each worker.
+The Baptist Union of Great Britain has also published a Gateway to Level 2 Excellence in Safeguarding guide for new workers (paid and voluntary) that is available free of charge from our website.
+This document is designed to be an interim measure whilst a new member of staff or volunteer is waiting for a Level 2 Excellence in Safeguarding course to take place.